Builditluc/PyHex/README.md

 Note:  if `py` don't work try to use `python` instead

 If you want to be able to use the file, also when not in the downloaded directory, move the directory to your documents folder (or any other folder).
-Then you can `PyHex` to the path with this simple command
+Then you can add `PyHex` to the path with this simple command
 ```
 set PATH=%PATH%;C:\path\to\the\pyhex\directory
 ```